kenanajkunic/clevelandsteamer/README.md

-# Cleveland Steamer
+# 💩 Cleveland Steamer
-*Un-shit your Windows install*
+*Un-sh\*t your Windows install*

-This is a culmination of scripts that help to remove bloatware and spyware from Windows.
+This project's goal is to aggregate helpful scripts to improve quality of life, speed, and privacy of a Windows installation.

+## ⚙ Features

+- Remove Bloatware
+- Disable Cortana
+- Remove Defender
+- Disable Telemetry
+- Remove OneDrive
+- Install Software
+- Security Updates Only

+🚧 More Coming Soon!

-## Execution
+## 🔨 Execution

+**Install all pending Windows Updates first before running the script.**

 Paste this command into PowerShell (Admin):